ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 - call the main function
 - return nothing

 Do not use global variables!
-That kills your performance.
+That kills your performance [^1].

 If you store this code in a file with the name `hello.jl` you can execute it from the REPL with the command:
 ```julia